soysilver/soysilvery/_projects/nmr-gnn.md

 ![functional groups](https://soysilver.github.io/soysilvery/assets/images/funcGroup.gif "functional groups")
 ##### photo ref: James Ashenhurst, "Meet the (Most Important) Functional Groups", Master Organic Chemistry

+Noting the advantages of these partial graphs in chemistry, we hypothesized that training on TL-GNNs would improve performance in using partial graphs.

 !2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists look like: